maxwolf621/SpringNote/SpringWithDatabase/TableRelationship.md

 # Database table relationships
 [Reference](https://stackoverflow.com/questions/3113885/difference-between-one-to-many-many-to-one-and-many-to-many)

+[TOC]

 - one-to-many
-  > is the most common relationship, and ==it associates a row (PK) from a parent table to multiple rows in a child table.==
+  > The most common relationship, and it associates a row (PK) from a parent table to multiple rows in a child table.
 - one-to-one
   >requires the child table Primary Key to be associated via a Foreign Key with the parent table Primary Key column.
 - many-to-many